EricEisaman/esp8266/ino/README.md

 ###  :gem: buzz-buzzer-firebase-and-local-control.ino

-  Note: This sketch uses a deprecated authentication API and may be no longer available at the time you read this.
+  Note: This sketch uses a deprecated authentication API and may be no longer available at the time you read this.:sunglasses:

-  :sunglasses: